tongzhou80/MiniSpot/README.md

 ## Introduction
 Aiming to be like [Minix](https://en.wikipedia.org/wiki/MINIX), MiniSpot is an educational JVM based on HotSpot VM.
+A JVM is not difficult to understand, this project shows you what a naive JVM really looks like without the high performance tweaks.

 It may serve as a teaching assisting tool for compiler classes, or as a guide for students who are interested in high-level language VM implementations.
 For example, it provides a clear interface of intermediate representation so that students could use the interface to